-This discovery was a landmark in the field of astrophysics and for which Anthony Hewish along with radio astronomer Martin Ryle was awarded with the Nobel Prize, but Jocelyn Burnell was left out.
-To this date it remained one of the most controversial decisions in the history of the Nobel Prize.
+This discovery was a landmark in the field of astrophysics and for which Anthony Hewish along with radio astronomer Martin Ryle was awarded the Nobel Prize, but Jocelyn Burnell was left out.
+To this date, it remained one of the most controversial decisions in the history of the Nobel Prize.

 In February 2013, the BBC’s radio magazine program, Women’s Hour ranked Bell as one of the 100 most powerful women in the U.K. The following year, she was elected as the president of the Royal Society of Edinburgh, the first women who hold that title in its entire history.

 Lise Meitner was a pioneer radio physicist, who is most famously known for discovering nuclear fission.
 In 1905, Lise Meitner became the second woman to gain a doctoral degree in physics at the University of Vienna.
 She was also the first woman professor in physics at the University of Berlin.
 In the year 1938, Meitner along with Otto Hahn discovered nuclear fission of uranium and Thorium.